Unsupervised classification of eclipsing binary light curves through k-medoids clustering: Result and discussion

-{In this respect it is worthwhile to mention that classification of Es has been performed by many authors, e.g. Sarro et al. (2006), Malkov et al. (2007), Pr\v{s}a et al. (2008), Matijevi\v{c} et al. (2012), Kirk et al. (2016), etc. Sarro et al. (2006) classified 81 Es using neural networks, which fall in Bayesian ensemble and hence are model-based, and compared their various properties, e.g. mass, period, separation, etc. The groups found have a high degree of superposition with respect to the above-mentioned parameters (e.g. total mass versus orbital separation).
-But the present work, first of all, is a nonparametric classification scheme, and there is a well-defined distinction between the LCs of the two groups of Es, both from the aspects of their average LCs and representative LCs.
-Also the parameters regarding several magnitudes, colours and period are distinctly different for the two groups (e.g. the period is almost double in k1 compared to k2).
-In addition, the size of our data set is much larger.
-Finally Sarro et al. (2006) concluded that LC classification, like we perform, is always better than the classification with respect to the parameters derived from the LCs.
-Malkov et al. (2007) classified a new catalogue of 6330 Es on the basis of several observable parameters depending on the LCs.
-Though the size of the data set is larger than the present one, but the classification is subjective and restricted by several assumptions unlike our method.
-Pr\v{s}a et al. (2008) classified the parameters of Es, derived from 10,000 synthetic LCs and 50 real LCs of Es, by artificial neural network (ANN) method.
-In contradistinction to them, our nonparametric method is solely based on the observed LCs rather than the parameters derived from the synthetic LCs.
-In our case, the number of classes of Es is found scientifically, whereas they made use of subjectively presumed five classes of Es and the properties of each class are predicted through ANN by artificially best reproducing parameters.
-Matijevi\v{c} et al. (2012) used dimension reduction technique based on LLE algorithm, and found that the projection onto a two-dimensional space can preserve the local geometry.
-This is somewhat consistent with our findings as we also objectively obtain two groups of Es, but finally their groups reduce to a single parameter equivalent to ``detachedness" of the binaries and their method is a dimension reduction technique rather than a classification scheme.
-Kirk et al. (2016) classified about 2,00,000 observed LCs of Es by LIE method, but they also discussed the properties of the classes through dimension reduction technique and assuming the number of classes of Es as prerequisite.
-Hence, in the present work, we use k-medoids algorithm in a multidimensional space, which is a classifier (for given the number of classes, i.e. k) rather than a dimension reduction technique, and does not adopt any model assumptions unlike the previous works and is completely nonparametric.
-We also show statistically that k-medoids is better compared to other classifiers.
-Overall, our k-medoids method has the following merits over the possible competitors. \begin{itemize} \item Real LCs are used. \item Parameters derived from the LCs are not used. \item Nonparametric approach (i.e. not model-based) is adopted. \item Number of groups of Es is unknown at the initial point (i.e. the algorithm can be used for both clustering or unsupervised classification, and classification). \item The algorithm is a classifier in a multidimensional space, in our case the relative R-band magnitude at each phase point corresponds to a dimension. \end{itemize}}
+In this regard we discuss some of the recent works on classification of Es.
+Sarro et al. (2006) classified 81 Es using Bayesian model-based neural networks and resulted in groups which have a high degree of superposition with respect to properties like mass, period, separation.
+However, our work is more robust based on a nonparametric classification scheme which does not adopt any model assumptions, and there is a well-defined distinction between the resulting groups both in terms of the LCs (Figs. \ref{f5}--\ref{f8}) and the average properties, e.g. the period is almost double in k1 compared to k2 (see, Table \ref{t4}).
+Sarro et al. (2006) also concluded that classification based on the LCs, like we perform, is always better than classification with respect to the variables derived from the LCs.
+Malkov et al. (2007) classified 6330 Es on the basis of their observable variables, but their classification is subjective and restricted by several assumptions unlike our method.
+Pr\v{s}a et al. (2008) classified Es based on the variables, derived from 10,000 synthetic and 50 real LCs, by artificial neural network (ANN) method with presumed five classes, whereas our method is applied to the observed LCs with the number of classes found scientifically.
+Matijevi\v{c} et al. (2012) used dimension reduction technique based on LLE algorithm and found that the projection onto a two-dimensional space can preserve the local geometry.
+This is somewhat consistent with our findings of two groups of Es, but finally their groups reduced to a single variable equivalent to `detachedness' of the binaries.
+Kirk et al. (2016) classified about 2,00,000 Es based on their observed LCs by LIE method, but they also assumed the number of classes as prerequisite.
+In Kochoska et al. (2017); Mowlavi et al. (2017) and S\"{u}veges et al. (2017), the classification error is around 10\% mainly due to the similarity of LCs originating from different physical systems.
+In particular, Kochoska et al. 2017 have found four groups of which the first two and the last two have similar Kepler polyfit primary depths indicating merely two significant groups of Es which supports our results of two groups.